femtosense/femtodriverpub/README.md

 Notice the `images.zip` that appears and was unpacked to `docker_data/`. `apb_records` contains the output as before.

 Pickles are notoriously unportable.
-Make sure the pickle is generated using the tool versions as on the machine it is unpacked.
+Ideally, any pickling/unpickling is done on one machine, but failing that, try to ensure the pickle is unpacked using the same tool versions it was generated with.

 ## Future